carloslme/adlm-segmentation/README.md

 #### Plots

 For convenience, we are using a [Jupyter Notebook](scripts/plots.ipynb) to plot the results.
 So open this notebook and run the cells.
 Ensure the paths match with this repository.

+## Authorship

+This pipeline was created by

+- Carlos Mejia
+- Yunan Li
+- Yuki Tashiro

+For the practical course of Applied Deep Learning in Medicine (ADLM) at the [Technical University of Munich](https://www.tum.de/en/).